-As long as you are in Michigan state lines with access to the internet, you can bet on the NFL using your mobile device or computer thanks to a number of upcoming Michigan online sportsbooks.
+As long as you are in Michigan state lines with access to the internet, you can bet on the NFL using your phone, tablet or computer thanks to a number of Michigan online sportsbooks.

-Betting on the NFL online in Michigan will be a simple three-step process requiring you to:
+Betting on the NFL online in Michigan is a simple three-step process requiring you to:

 Just follow these simple steps: